Expert-Choice Routing Enables Adaptive Computation in Diffusion Language Models: Token Coverage in Expert-Choice Routing

 \paragraph{Per-layer token drop ratio.} Figure~\ref{fig:token_drop} reports the fraction of tokens not selected by any routed expert at each MoE layer, measured at step 300K (5-point average).
 For static EC ($k{=}8$), middle layers (2--14) drop fewer than 1.1\% of tokens, with a mean of 2.7\% across all layers.
 Dynamic EC (linear-reverse, $k{=}2$--$14$) has a higher mean drop ratio (8.0\%) because low-capacity steps ($k{=}2$) naturally leave more tokens unrouted.
 Both variants show elevated drop ratios at layer 0 (20--32\%), likely because the first router has not yet developed strong token-expert affinities.

-\paragraph{Why information is not lost.} Two mechanisms prevent dropped tokens from losing information.
-First, the model includes shared experts that process \emph{all} tokens unconditionally, regardless of routing decisions.
-Even when a token is not selected by any routed expert in a given layer, it is still processed by the shared expert FFN.
-Second, the probability of a token being dropped in \emph{every} layer simultaneously is vanishingly small.
-Treating per-layer drop events as independent, the probability that a token is unrouted in all 16 layers is $\prod_{l=0}^{15} p_l \approx 10^{-32}$ for static EC and $\approx 10^{-20}$ for dynamic EC.
-In practice, no token is ever completely unprocessed by routed experts across the full network depth.
+\paragraph{Why information is not lost.} The primary reason is architectural.
+The model includes shared experts that process \emph{all} tokens unconditionally at every layer, regardless of routing decisions.
+Even when a token is not selected by any routed expert in a given layer, it is still processed by the shared expert FFN, so a drop removes a token from the \emph{routed} pathway, not from computation altogether.

+We also bound how often a token can be dropped across the full depth.
+Router decisions at different layers are correlated through the residual stream, so we do not assume that per-layer drop events are independent.
+Under the worst case of perfectly correlated drops, the probability that a token is unrouted at every layer is upper-bounded by the per-layer marginal drop rate, that is, ${\sim}2.7\%$ for static EC and ${\sim}8.0\%$ for dynamic EC.
+This bound is far looser than what an independence assumption would give, and we prefer it because the assumption is unverified.
+Combined with the shared-expert argument above, even this worst case does not imply information loss.
+Measuring the empirical cross-layer correlation of drop events directly is left to future work.